 In short, no. Chinchillas do not require annual vet visits, vaccinations, microchipping, deworming, or spaying/neutering.
 All of these services only cause unnecessary stress on your chinchilla, which can lead to health problems and/or death.

 The only time a chinchilla needs to see a veterinarian is if there is a suspected health problem.
-These include lethargy, broken limbs (not toes), drooling, wet or gooey eyes, teeth or mouth injuries, giardia, or emergency c-sections.
+These include lethargy, broken limbs, drooling, wet or gooey eyes, teeth or mouth injuries, giardia, or emergency c-sections.
 Although this is a short list, there are other cases in which a chinchilla may or not not require vet assistance.
 Of course in an emergency situation, always bring your chinchilla to a veterinarian.
-If your chinchilla does not require immediate healthcare, its always a good idea to get a recommendation from a reputable breeder first.
+If your chinchilla does not require immediate healthcare, its always a good idea to get a recommendation from a reputable breeder.

 Unlike a cat or a dog, chinchillas are considered a prey animal.
-This means that chinchillas are not carnivores that hunt for their food.
+This means that chinchillas in the wild are not carnivores that hunt for their food.
 Rather, they are the food to predators around them.
 This causes them to have different instincts and reactions to stimuli compared to carnivorous animals such as cats, dogs, ferrets, or birds of prey.
 Even though domesticated chinchillas living in a safe home no longer have to worry about predators, their instincts still tell them to.

 Taking your chinchilla to the vet, or on any sort of trip, can induce the same feelings of stress as being hunted by a predator.
-This is why chinchillas do not do well under stress or at a vet office.
+This is why chinchillas can get stressed at a vet's office.
 A chinchilla in a stressful situation will always be on high-alert, ready for a predator to pounce.
 This causes fear responses that can be confusing and lead to misdiagnoses.
 The physiological response chinchillas have to outer stimuli are a result of their fight or flight body response, meaning the animal is ready to fight back or make a run for it from the stressful situation.
-The stress of a vet visit is more dangerous than its worth.
 Chinchillas never need vaccinations, microchipping, vitamins, spaying/neutering or deworming.

-It may seem counterintuitive to not follow your vets recommendations, but do consider the amount of knowledge chinchilla breeders have gained about the species over the past century.
-This far outweighs the information vets learn from a generalized rodent chapter in their textbooks.
 The chinchilla community is very small compared to other rodent communities.
-Chinchillas came to the United States in 1923, thus they are still a very recent addition to the rodent market.
-Breeders over this last century have personally passed down their knowledge to each other.
+Chinchillas came to the United States in 1923, thus they are still a very recent addition to the pet community.
+Breeders over this last century have personally passed down their first-hand knowledge and experience to each other.
 Today, many reputable breeders who show chinchillas have learned from the best.
 Many of us have met and learned a lot from the big ranchers of the mid-century, these were really the individuals who studied these animals and learned the proper way to care for them.
 Some breeders and rescuers have even went into the veterinarian and science fields to help educate the pet medical community about chinchilla specific care.

-A common misconception is that chinchillas are a pocket pet to which most veterinarians will then generalize their care as though they are not different from a hamster, gerbil, guinea pig, rabbit, rat, etc. Although chinchillas are rodents, they are do not fall under this pocket pet category that most veterinarians learn about.
+A common misconception is that chinchillas are a pocket pet to which their care will then be generalized as if they are not unique to a hamster, gerbil, guinea pig, rabbit, rat, etc. Although chinchillas are rodents, they are do not fall under this pocket pet category that most veterinarians learn about.
 In the veterinary field, rodents are typically put into a blanket category.
 Unless a vet specializes in rodent health and has several years experience with them, they most likely do not have specific chinchilla knowledge.
-This is because in the domestic animal medicine field, cats and dogs are the main focus.
 The information learned about rodents is very general and does not take into consideration healthy weights, diets, care, and myths that surround chinchillas.
 This information is usually only found in the chinchilla community, thus if a vet is not part of this they may not know the ins and outs of chins.

-Because chinchilla healthcare is very generalized in the average vet medicine textbooks, chins do often receive misdiagnoses that can be harmful.
+Because chinchilla healthcare is very generalized in the average vet medicine, chins do often receive misdiagnoses that can be harmful.

 Chinchillas are a desert animal, thus the vegetation they ate in the wild was much drier with a low water content.
 Foods with a high water content can cause diarrhea, G.I. stasis and bloat, high blood sugar, and death.
-Many times vets have recommended leafy greens or fruits as a diet for chins, this is false information and can be detrimental to a chin's health.
+Oftentimes, unsafe foods recommended are leafy greens or fruits as a diet for chins, this is false information and can be detrimental to a chin's health.